KamenResident/BankApp/README.md

 - [x] Implement the main banking application's window and its UI.
   - [x] Add the feature for transferring money between two accounts.
   - [x] Implement the withdraw and deposit features.
-    - [ ] Add different restrictions depending on the account type (checking or savings).
+    - [x] Add different restrictions depending on the account type (checking or savings).
-  - [ ] Add unique functionality to the checking and savings accounts.
+  - [x] Add unique functionality to the checking and savings accounts.
   - [ ] Add another tab for viewing the current user's profile.
+- [ ] Change data type for money to BigDecimal for the entire application.
 - [ ] Create a local database for the application itself.